 1. Many summers ago, a journalism major came to me asking to write about fantasy baseball while school was out.
 He was the editor at his college newspaper, and had a passion for writing.
 He is now the Jets beat writer for the New York Daily News.
 His name is Seth Walder.

-2. Several years ago, when adding fantasy football coverage to Fake Teams, one of the first fantasy football writers I added was Mike Gallagher.
+2. Several years ago, when I first added fantasy football coverage to Fake Teams, one of the first fantasy football writers I added was Mike Gallagher.
 He now writes for Rotoworld covering fantasy basketball and SB Nation fantasy covering fantasy football.

 3. Kenneth Arthur joined Fake Teams several years ago, covering fantasy baseball.
-In addition to writing for Fake Teams from time to time, he now writes for Rolling Stone magazine, Sports on Earth, SB Nation Fantasy, Field Gulls - SB Nation's Seattle Seahawks fan site, and for the fantasy football news desk writing player updates several nights a week during the season.
+In addition to writing for Fake Teams from time to time, he now writes for Rolling Stone magazine, SB Nation Fantasy, Field Gulls - SB Nation's Seattle Seahawks fan site, and for the fantasy football news desk writing player updates severals nights a week during the season.

 4. Several of my former, and even current, writers have moved on to write for Baseball Prospectus, including Alex Kantecki, Bret Sayre, and Craig Goldstein.
-Bret now is on charge of all content at BP.
+Bret now runs the fantasy content at BP.

 5. One of our former writers, Andrew Ball, who also wrote for SB Nation's saber-slanted site, Beyond the Boxscore, now works as a scouting intern for the Tampa Bay Rays.
 Andrew also worked for the York Revolution in the independent league.